vinicius-pereira-souza/challenges-frontend-mentor/junior/html-css-js/16-tip-calculator-app-main/README-template.md

-# Frontend Mentor - News homepage solution
+# Frontend Mentor - Tip calculator app solution

-This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents